Commercial Can Opener vs. Home Electric Can Opener: What Seniors Should Choose

 For most seniors, jar opener wins over grip pad because it does more of the twisting for you.

-The arthritic hand jar opener is the better buy for most seniors with stiff fingers and regular jar use, and the arthritic hand jar opener wins this matchup.
+The arthritic hand jar opener is the better buy for most seniors with stiff fingers and regular jar use.

-The electric jar opener with cord is the better buy for most seniors, because wall power keeps it ready for weekly use and removes battery attention from the.
+The electric jar opener with cord is the better buy for most seniors, because wall power keeps it ready for weekly use and removes battery attention.

 The grip jar opener is the better buy for most seniors because it gives a steadier hold and less hand strain than a plain rubber jar opener.